 Current projects include Politics of Birthstrike, exploring how young adults reconcile their desires for ethical family life with resurging population control initiatives to reduce their climate footprint by having fewer children; Imagine Kin Project, investigating how young adults talk about their future relations in the context of interlocking crises; and Politics of Social Justice Parenting, new research exploring the experiences of parents of young children through pandemic closures and trends in parenting.

 PhD (Feminist and Gender Studies), University of Ottawa

 MSW, Carleton University

 BA (Sociology), University of British Columbia

-- Watson, A. D. 2020.
-The Juggling Mother: Coming Undone in the Age of Anxiety.
-Vancouver, BC: UBC Press.
+- The Juggling Mother: Coming Undone in the Age of Anxiety.
+Vancouver, BC: UBC Press (2020).

-- Watson, A. D. (2020).
-"Feminist Politics still needs motherhood."
-In L. Hall, L. Shepherd, A. Weissman (Eds.), Troubling Motherhood: (Re)Conceptualizing Maternity and the State in Global Politics, Past and Present and Future (181-196).
-Oxford: Oxford University Press.
+- “Feminist Politics still needs motherhood” in Troubling Motherhood: (Re)Conceptualizing Maternity and the State in Global Politics, Past and Present and Future (181-196).
+Oxford: Oxford University Press (2020).

-- Orr, C. & Watson, A. D. (2018).
-“We changed her nappies, we saw that she was a girl:” Caster Semenya’s femininity and the power of maternal testimony.
-In J. Battaglia, R. J. Bromwich, and P. M. Redela (Eds.)
-Mothering, Mothers, and Sport: Experiences, Representations, Resistances (15-48).
-Toronto: Demeter Press.
+- “We changed her nappies, we saw that she was a girl: Caster Semenya’s femininity and the power of maternal testimony” with Celeste Orr in Mothering, Mothers, and Sport: Experiences, Representations, Resistances (15-48).
+Toronto: Demeter Press (2018).